plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme-vs.md

 The router logic is going to roughly be this:

-1. Capture the user's question
+* Capture the user's question
-2. Call the LLM to get the user's intent (is it a web search or Microsoft S1 question)
+* Call the LLM to get the user's intent (is it a web search or Microsoft S1 question)
-3. If it is a WebSearch, then add the WebRetrieverPlugin-Retrieve function to the LLM call
+* If it is a WebSearch, then add the WebRetrieverPlugin-Retrieve function to the LLM call
-4. Otherwise, add the PdfRetrieverPlugin-Retrieve function to the LLM Call
+* Otherwise, add the PdfRetrieverPlugin-Retrieve function to the LLM Call
-5. Configure the `OpenAIPromptExecutionSettings` to require/force the LLM to use the function we provided only.
+* Configure the `OpenAIPromptExecutionSettings` to require/force the LLM to use the function we provided only.

+Now let's add the router logic to the flow.

-1. In the **Program.cs file**, comment out lines 47 - 52 where the `OpenAIPromptExecutionSettings` is initialized:
+1. In the **Program.cs file**, comment out **lines 47 - 52** where the `OpenAIPromptExecutionSettings` is initialized:

 ```C#
 //OpenAIPromptExecutionSettings openAIPromptExecutionSettings = new()